techandsoftware/teletext/README.md

 # TODO

-These features of [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf) aren't supported yet:
+These features of [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf) aren't supported yet.
+I'm not sure how much is worth doing:

-* Level 1.5
-    * Set G2 charset
-    * Place 'a few' characters from the G2 supplementary character set, although the G2 set isn't defined precisely at level 1.5
-    * Place diacritics from the G2 set onto 'a few' G0 characters
-    * Place 4 characters from the g3 set
-    * Place `@` which is missing from most G0 sets and all G2 sets
-* Level 2.5 and 3.5
+At Level 2.5 or 3.5:
-    * all features need to be added apart from black foreground text/graphics (which I've included in 1.5), and double width and double size spacing attributes

-For Level 2.5 and 3.5, the ETSI spec includes full g3 character set support (smoothed block mosaic and line drawing characters), G2 character set selection, 32 colours via 4 colour tables, colour table selection and remapping, side panels, non-spacing attributes, default screen/row colours, redefinable characters.
-The non-spacing attributes include underline, inverse, bold, italic, proportional text and extra flashing modes in addition to level 1 attributes.
-I'm not sure how much is worth implementing.
+* non-spacing attributes.
+The non-spacing attributes include underline, inverse, bold, italic, proportional text and extra flashing modes in addition to the normal level 1 attributes
+* 32 colours via 4 colour tables
+* colour table selection and remapping
+* default screen/row colours
+* side panels
+* redefinable characters

 The spec also defines navigation and object pages, which I consider out of scope as they're more in the domain of the application rather than the display.

-APIs needed:
-1. `enhance()` DONE - to document
-2. `pos(row, col)` DONE - to document
-3. `putG0(char, diacriticCode)` (level 1.5) DONE - to document
-4. `putAt()` (level 1.5) DONE - to document
-5. `putG2(char)` (level 1.5) DONE - to document
-6. `putG1(char)` (level 2.5) DONE - to document
-7. `putG3(char)` (level 1.5 for 4 chars, 2.5 for the rest) DONE - to document
-9. `end()` DONE - to document

 # Bugs